climlab/climlab/README.rst

 Version 0.4 was released in October 2016.
 It includes comprehensive documentation, an automated test suite, support for latitude-longitude grids, and numerous small enhancements and bug fixes.

 Version 0.4.2 (released January 2017) introduces the RRTMG radiation scheme, a much-improved build process for the Fortran extension, and numerous enhancements and simplifications to the API.

+Version 0.5 (released March 2017) provides bug fixes and full functionality for the RRTMG module, an improved common API for all radiation modules, and better documentation.

 The documentation_ was first created by Moritz Kreuzer (Potsdam Institut for Climate Impact Research) as part of a thesis project in Spring 2016.